jcaffet/hypnos/README.md

 - resumes the auto-scaling groups activity, which triggers the new instances creation
 - starts standalone EC2 instances

-Hypnos works for multiple accounts : just add them in the file stored in S3
+Hypnos handles all the regions of the target accounts.
+It works for multiple accounts : just add them in the file stored in S3.

 It is also capable of two modes :
 - all : handles of ressources of the account